 This setting is a bit field.
-Each bit in the bit field corresponds to a frequency as defined in the Available Frequencies setting above.
+Each bit in the bit field corresponds to a frequency as defined in the Available Frequencies setting in Section 11.3.2, Available Frequencies (p.
+23).
 When a bit in the Radio Channel Mask and the corresponding bit in the Available Frequencies are both set to 1, that physical channel may be chosen by the module as an active channel for communication.